faranalytics/socketnaut/examples/redirect_http_to_https/README.md

 ##### Output

-1000 concurrent requests were processed; each request blocked for 100ms.
+One thousand concurrent requests were processed; each request blocked for 100ms.
 Please see the `https_server.ts` module for detail.
 ```bash
 real    0m12.281s
 user    0m16.016s